Constraints on Long-Ranged Interactions Between Dark Matter and the Standard Model: Introduction

 The gravitational effects of dark matter have now been detected in a variety of systems, leaving the ubiquity of dark matter in the universe essentially beyond dispute.
 Non-gravitational signatures of dark matter remain elusive, however, and in fact it remains unknown whether dark matter interacts with the Standard Model through any mediator except gravity at all.
 The existence and nature of such additional interactions are thus crucial assumptions to almost all attempts to establish the identity and properties of dark matter.

 New interactions between dark matter and the Standard Model can take a variety of forms \cite{DMPortalsReview}, with different dark matter models and forces constrained by different experimental and astrophysical observations.
-At low energies, however, most such interactions reduce to one of a few possible classical potentials \cite{MoodyWilczekNewForces}, with the nature of the mediator determining parameters such as the potential's range and species-dependent couplings.
+At low energies, however, most such interactions reduce to one of a few possible classical potentials \cite{MoodyWilczekNewForces} (see e.g. Ref. \cite{WarpedDarkSector} for an exception), with the nature of the mediator determining parameters such as the potential's range and species-dependent couplings.

 Most of the existing work on new dark matter-Standard Model interactions has focused on short-range, contact-like forces (e.g. the widely studied WIMP paradigm \cite{WIMPReview}); conversely, in this work, we focus on forces that have long (but generally finite) ranges.
 We will focus in particular on roughly mpc- to kpc-scale forces, although most of this work would apply to longer-range forces as well, and some can be extended to somewhat shorter ranges.